Danielkhakbaz/Next-ESLint-Prettier-Husky-Initialization/README.md

 - Start initializing ESLint for your Project: `yarn run eslint --init`
 - These are some suggested rules for your Project:
   `"rules": { "react/jsx-uses-react": "error", "react/jsx-uses-vars": "error", "spaced-comment": ["error", "always", { "markers": ["/"] }] }`
-- Add the "next" in the end of all the extends

 ## Prettier